WSFX-TV: WSFX-TV: Fox for Wilmington

 On April 14, 1994, WJKA announced it would change affiliations from CBS to Fox on September 19 of that year, in time for the new television season.
 As part of the affiliation change, WJKA changed its call sign to WSFX-TV for "Superfox", aiming to capitalize on its status as the only Fox affiliate available in the Wilmington area and as far south as Myrtle Beach, South Carolina.
-Previously, Fox had only been available only to cable subscribers in both areas.
+Previously, Fox had only been available to cable subscribers in both areas.
 This was in contrast to the situation WJKA had faced as a CBS affiliate, overlapping WRAL-TV (replacing WTVD), WNCT-TV, and WBTW.
 Several factors motivated the Everetts to switch, not just in Wilmington but at KECY-TV in El Centro, California, including CBS's insistence that the stations restore previously unsuccessful news operations; a desire for more network compensation in Wilmington; and particularly CBS's refusal to make KECY-TV translator "KDBA" the CBS affiliate of record for Palm Springs, California, because it felt cable coverage of Los Angeles station KCBS-TV was adequate.
 CBS was left with a low-power station, W10BZ, rebroadcasting WNCT-TV's programming for the benefit of Wilmington viewers without cable.
 The agreement, which prevented WWMB from becoming the Florence–Myrtle Beach Fox affiliate, was partly motivated by WSFX's plans for transmitter facility improvement to cover the Myrtle Beach area—plans that never came to fruition.
 WSFX-TV lost rights to the Myrtle Beach area when that city's WGSE (channel 43) became Fox affiliate WFXB on November 10, 1996.
 That station was owned by Greg Everett, son of Robinson Everett.

 Under general pressure from Fox, the station began a return to producing local news programming.
 In March 2000, the station began airing local sports segments; though plans for a 10 p.m. newscast were postponed, the newscast was on the air by January 2001.
 Later that year, WSFX became a secondary affiliate of UPN, airing Buffy the Vampire Slayer, Roswell, and Star Trek: Enterprise.
 WILM-LP (the former W10BZ) had previously been a secondary UPN affiliate but discontinued the programming due to low ratings.
 At the time, due to technical limitations imposed by the network, no UPN affiliate was available on cable in Wilmington.
 WILM reclaimed the UPN affiliation in 2004.